oconnelljd1/RedHeadToolz/README.md

 Make sure you have Unity's Addressables installed (included with localization)

 Prefabs in Samples are meant to be copied into your own project (especially if you're using RedHeadToolz as a sub-repo)

+SETUP
+Meant to be used with an Initialization Scene.
+Check samples for basic structure.
+Use the RedHeadToolz -> Scene AutoLoad  to choose which scene should load when you press the play button.